-The HLAA Board of Trustees develops and approves Position Papers on topics concerning people with hearing loss.
+The HLAA Board of Directors develops and approves Position Papers on topics concerning people with hearing loss.
 These documents give background information and, in some cases, advocate for change.
 These papers provide a perspective into HLAA and can be used by individuals, HLAA Chapters and State Organizations, when talking to legislators, the media, businesses, or anyone who wants to know more about HLAA’s views.

 Medicare Coverage of the Cost of Hearing Aids and Hearing Health Services